nicolas-heigvd/qgis-python-plugin/README.md

 # qgis-python-plugin

+## 0. Prerequisites
-## 0. Prerequisites: a full LaTeX distribution, with bibtex and pdflatex.
+A full LaTeX distribution, with bibtex and pdflatex.
 Evince is used as the default PDF viewer.

+## 1. Instructions
-## 1. To clone this repo, create anywhere on a linux OS a `command.sh` file with this content and execute it:
+To clone this repo, create anywhere on a linux OS a `command.sh` file with this content and execute it:

 `#!/bin/bash`
 `mkdir qgis-python-plugin`